armbian/documentation/docs/build-framework/board-configuration.md

 `year` · recommended

 The year the board first came to market.
-Used for inventory and ordering; CI warns when it is missing.
+Used for inventory and ordering.

 - Example: `2022`